Reasel/AHK-LIFX/README.md

 This is a class for handling LIFX lights in AHK.

 # Setup
-Simply insert your API token from https://cloud.lifx.com/settings into the Token variable on line 3 and you are good to go.
+Simply insert your API token from https://cloud.lifx.com/settings into the Token variable on line 3 and you are good to use the library for your own lights.
+For an example connecting you can use the example script.
+You will need to edit and replace the name of the light on Line 4 in order for the example script to work.

 ## Functions